4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 can be recorded by using this table, as shown for DNA Spots in the example below.

-This table is indexed by Loc_ID and it has a mandatory Spot_ID column that is used to link individual localization events to the resulting Spot.
+This table is indexed by Loc_ID, mandatorily reports the X, Y, Z coordinates of the Localization event, and it has a mandatory Spot_ID column that is used to link individual localization events to the resulting Spot.

 Example